draknem/cookie-garden-helper/README.md

 # cookie-garden-helper

-Forked to optimize for learning new seeds faster
+Forked to optimize for learning new seeds faster and make the mod work on steam reliably

-Automate your garden in Cookie Clicker

 ## How to use